 Stability Ball Body Saw

-The Stability Ball Body Saw challenges your core by forcing it to resist extension while your body moves relative to the ball.
-Starting in a forearm plank with your arms on the stability ball, you slowly shift your body backward and forward, increasing lever length and tension on the abdominal muscles.
+The Stability Ball Body Saw puts your core under intense anti-extension demand.
+Starting in a forearm plank with your arms on the ball, you shift your body backward and forward, lengthening the lever arm and dramatically increasing tension on the abdominals.
+Plank exercises performed on a fitness ball produce significantly greater activation of the spine stabilizers compared to floor-based planks (Youdas et al., 2018).

 - Get into a plank position with your forearms on the stability ball, elbows positioned directly under your shoulders, and toes on the floor.